ethereum-optimism/optimism/packages/docs/src/core/src/limitations.rst

 TX.origin
 -------------
 Msg.sender is supported by the OVM, but ``tx.origin`` is not yet.
-Staye tuned--it's coming soon!
+Stay tuned--it's coming soon!

 Parent/Child chain communication
 -------------